Robot Art and Art Machines

 Circuit Geometries

 The Digital Art Museum is a treasure trove of art made with computers, here we can tap into a very rich history of computational and digital art.
 The DAM lead me to Mark Wilsons site, possibly the most exciting work I’ve seen in quite some time.
-His early acrylic paintings, dating back to 1973, refer to imagined modular circuitries and intricate dashboards, the recent works are also compelling.
+His early acrylic paintings, dating back to 1973, refer to imagined modular circuitry and intricate dashboards, the recent works are also compelling.
 The hi-tech laser engravings, from 1998, swap plotter and paper for laser and acrylic sheets.